 The Phone Number is Item.

 Imagine you are giving a user form to your customers to check the mobile phone’s price with a simple input box.
-Below Excel VBA code will present an Input Box in front of the user and they need to enter the brand of phone they are looking for, if the brand name is there in the dictionary it will show the price of the respective phone or else it will display the message as “Phone You are Looking for Doesn’t Exist in the Library”.
+Below Excel VBA code will present an Input Box in front of the user, and they need to enter the brand of the phone they are looking for.
+If the brand name is there in the dictionary, it will show the price of the respective phone, or else it will display the message as “Phone You are Looking for Doesn’t Exist in the Library.”

 Sub Dict_Example2() Dim PhoneDict As Scripting.Dictionary Dim DictResult As Variant Set PhoneDict = New Scripting.Dictionary PhoneDict.Add Key:="Redmi", Item:=15000 PhoneDict.Add Key:="Samsung", Item:=25000 PhoneDict.Add Key:="Oppo", Item:=20000 PhoneDict.Add Key:="VIVO", Item:=21000 PhoneDict.Add Key:="Jio", Item:=2500 DictResult = Application.InputBox(Prompt:="Please Enter the Phone Name") If PhoneDict.Exists(DictResult) Then MsgBox "The Price of the Phone " & DictResult & " is : " & PhoneDict(DictResult) Else MsgBox "Phone You are Looking for Doesn't Exists in the Library" End If End Sub